Group taxation is not permitted under the Indian tax law.

 Master file and country-by-country (CbC) reporting documentation as per base erosion and profit shifting (BEPS)

 The government has introduced three-layered transfer pricing documentation requirements in line with the international standard as per the BEPS Action Plan 13.
-Taxpayers are required to prepare a master file, local file, and CbC report from FY 2016/17.
+Taxpayers are required to prepare a master file, local file, and CbC report from tax year 2016/17.
 The CBDT has notified the final rules for maintaining and furnishing of transfer pricing documentation in the master file and CbC report.

-The CbC report is applicable only for taxpayers having an annual consolidated group turnover of over INR 55 billion in the preceding accounting year of the parent company.
+The CbC report is applicable only for taxpayers having an annual consolidated group turnover of over INR 64 billion (increased from INR 55 billion with effect from 1 April 2021 vide a notification issued by CBDT on 5 April 2021) in the preceding accounting year of the parent company.
 A parent entity of an outbound international group or an alternate reporting entity of an inbound international group, resident in India, must file the CbC report with the prescribed authority.
 For Indian CEs with parent companies resident outside India, the CbC report must ordinarily be filed by the parent entity in its home country or by an alternate reporting entity/a designated entity in its home country.
 The Indian tax authorities will access the CbC report through mutual exchange of information agreements with such country, failing which the Indian subsidiary will be required to furnish the report.
 However, if the parent entity is not obligated to file the CbC report in its home country or if there is no mutual exchange of information agreement signed between India and the parent entity’s country or territory, or there has been a systemic failure of the country or territory and such failure has been informed to the Indian CE by the prescribed authority, then the Indian CE will be required to furnish the report.